• Skip to primary navigation

 Plus, they make a great garnish due to their bright green color and mild taste.

-Parsley is more robust with hints of citrus and earthiness.
+Parsley is more strong with hints of citrus and earthiness.

 It's great in pesto sauces, marinades, and tabbouleh salad.

-Parsley adds a vibrant green color and freshness to dishes.
+Parsley adds a bright green color and freshness to dishes.

-In some recipes, chives and parsley can be used interchangeably.
+In some recipes, chives and parsley can be used interchangeably - for herb-forward sandwich ideas that use bright greens, see vegan sandwich recipes using herbs.

 But, in other dishes, one herb stands out.